mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 In unreliable environments, if the above send operation fails, an exception will be thrown and will eventually result in a HTTP500 returned to the caller.
 Most of the time, retrying is a good enough countermeasure that will succeed.

-NServiceBus.Extensions.DispatchRetries can be configured to introduce a Polly async policy into the NServiceBus outgoing pipeline to atomatically retry dispatch operations:
+NServiceBus.Extensions.DispatchRetries can be configured to introduce a Polly async policy into the NServiceBus outgoing pipeline to automatically retry dispatch operations:

 ```csharp
 var endpointConfiguration = new EndpointConfiguration("myEndpointName");